Mission Space Lab

 More information

-Mentors register their teams from 6 November 2023.
-Each mentor receives a unique team ID for each team they register, which they need for submitting the team’s finished program.
+Mentors can register their teams from 16 September 2024.
+Each mentor will receive a unique team ID for each team they register, which they need for submitting the team's finished program.

 Teams write Python programs to accurately estimate the ISS’s speed.
 They test their program using a Python library we provide specially for Mission Space Lab teams.
 This library simulates their program’s run based on historic data from previous Astro Pi missions.